Making Noah’s Ark Sustainable

 We are proud to hold the Gold Award in the nationally recognised Green Tourism Business Scheme.

 We were recently awarded Gold for our sustainabile efforts around the zoo in the Bristol, Bath and Somerset Toursim Awards.

-We are so proud to announce that we have been nominated as finalists in the South West Tourism Excellence Awards for Sustainability.
-Watch this space to see where we place.
+We are so proud to announce that we are Silver award winners in the South West Tourism Excellence Awards for Sustainability.